paramraghavan/123ofaws/datalake/datalake.md

 Data lakes promise the ability to store all data for a business in a single repository.
 You can leverage data lakes to store large volumes of data instead of persisting that data in data warehouses.
 Data lakes, such as those built in Amazon S3, are generally less expensive than specialized big data storage solutions.
 That way, you only pay for the specialized solutions when using them for processing and analytics and not for long-term storage.
 Your extract, transform, and load (ETL) and analytic process can still access this data for analytics.

+## Benefits of a data lake on AWS

+- Are a cost-effective data storage solution.
+You can durably store a nearly unlimited amount of data using Amazon S3.
+- Implement industry-leading security and compliance.
+AWS uses stringent data security, compliance, privacy, and protection mechanisms.
+- Allow you to take advantage of many different data collection and ingestion tools to ingest data into your data lake.
+These services include Amazon Kinesis for streaming data and AWS Snowball appliances for large volumes of on-premises data.
+- Help you to categorize and manage your data simply and efficiently.
+Use AWS Glue to understand the data within your data lake, prepare it, and load it reliably into data stores.
+Once AWS Glue catalogs your data, it is immediately searchable, can be queried, and is available for ETL processing.
+- Help you turn data into meaningful insights.
+Harness the power of purpose-built analytic services for a wide range of use cases, such as interactive analysis, data processing using Apache Spark and Apache Hadoop, data warehousing, real-time analytics, operational analytics, dashboards, and visualizations.
+- Amazon EMR and data lakes, businesses have begun realizing the power of data lakes.
+Businesses can place data within a data lake and use their choice of open source distributed processing frameworks, such as those supported by Amazon EMR.
+Apache Hadoop and Spark are both supported by Amazon EMR, which has the ability to help businesses easily, quickly, and cost-effectively implement data processing solutions based on Amazon S3 data lakes.